obsidian-community/obsidian-full-calendar/README.md

 #### Add and modify local calendars

-All events live in `/events` in your vault by default, but you can change this to any directory or add a new source by going to settings.
+All events live in `/events` in your vault by default, but you can change this to any directory, add a new source and change colors by going to settings.

 <details>
 <summary>Click for GIF example</summary>